jcmecham/Intro-_To_AI_ITCS_3153_/README.md

 # Intro_To_AI_ITCS_3153 Repository
-This repository holds all the assignments I have been working on and created as apart of my Introduction to Artificial Intelligince class at UNC Charlotte
+Holds all my assignments for my Introduction to Artificial Intelligince class at UNC Charlotte

 ### Assigment1.java